microbit-sam/microbit-docs/docs/ubit.md

 #####Description
 Generate a random number in the given range.
 We use a simple Galois LFSR random number generator here, as a Galois LFSR is sufficient for our applications, and much more lightweight than the hardware random number generator built int the processor, which takes a long time and uses a lot of energy.

- KIDS: You shouldn't use this is the real world to generte cryptographic keys though... have a think why not. :-)
+ KIDS: You shouldn't use this is the real world to generate cryptographic keys though... have a think why not. :-)